MichalVasulka/DevOpsLab/README.md

 Personal observation when developing on Docker.

-Port mapping
+Port mapping:

-we can run app on its default port in container and expose it on VM on different port.
+We can run app on its default port in container and expose it on VM on different port.
 So for example flask runs by default on port 5000, so the mapping would be ```-p 5001:5000```.

 But since building Docker images takes time, it would delay us in the development.
 Especially React/NextJS frontend image builds are heavy on resources, especially when we use Linux running in Virtual box as dev machine.
 You will see lots of Disk IO wait times and system interrupts during builds.

-So turns out it is convenient to have apps running locally during dev on the same port that container would be using.
-On main dev VM there would also be NGINX reverse proxy aware of the app/container ports.
+So, turns out it is convenient to have apps running locally during dev on the same port that container would be using.
+On main dev VM, there would also be NGINX reverse proxy aware of the app/container ports.

-so lets say we have frontend on port 3000, flask backend on 5000 and express backend on 5000
+Lets say we have frontend on port 3000, flask backend on 5000 and express backend on 5000

-then we would remap the apps themselves to ports corresponding to final container setup and let revese proxy to be aware of the port architecture so it would be 3000, 5100 and 5200.
+Then we would remap the apps themselves to ports corresponding to final container setup and let revese proxy to be aware of the port architecture.
+So it would be 3000, 5100 and 5200.
 This way we can run dev tests easily without containers and we save lots of time.

 So basically, app architecture should be the same with and without containers.
 You can let app know it runs within container with injected env vars.